Posted on January 29, 2016

 6. Free Criminal Defense Consultation

-If you’ve been arrested or charged with brandishing under PC 417, contact Brandishing Defense Lawyer John Rogers at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.
+If you’ve been arrested or charged with brandishing under PC 417, contact an experienced Orange County criminal defense attorney at the Law Offices of John D. Rogers to schedule a free confidential consultation concerning your rights and defenses.